Lightnin' Hopkins: Career

 Hopkins recorded more sides for Aladdin in 1947.
 He returned to Houston and began recording for Gold Star Records.
+He also played piano and guitar on L.C.
+Williams' first record that was released the same year.
+Hopkins would work with Williams on later recordings.

 In the late 1940s and 1950s he rarely performed outside Texas, only occasionally traveling to the Midwest and the East for recording sessions and concert appearances.
 He performed regularly at nightclubs in and around Houston, particularly on Dowling Street, where he had been discovered by Aladdin.
 He recorded the hit records "T-Model Blues" and "Tim Moore's Farm" at SugarHill Recording Studios in Houston.
 By the mid- to late 1950s, his prodigious output of high-quality recordings had gained him a following among African Americans and blues aficionados.

 In 1959, the blues researcher Robert "Mack" McCormick contacted Hopkins, hoping to bring him to the attention of a broader musical audience engaged in the folk revival.
 McCormack presented Hopkins to integrated audiences first in Houston and then in California.
 He made his debut at Carnegie Hall on October 14, 1960, alongside Joan Baez and Pete Seeger, performing the spiritual "Mary Don't You Weep".
 In 1960, he signed with Tradition Records.
 The recordings which followed included his song "Mojo Hand" in 1962.

 In 1968, Hopkins recorded the album Free Form Patterns, backed by the rhythm section of the psychedelic rock band 13th Floor Elevators.
 Through the 1960s and into the 1970s, he released one or sometimes two albums a year and toured, playing at major folk music festivals and at folk clubs and on college campuses in the U.S. and internationally.
 He toured extensively in the United States and played a six-city tour of Japan in 1978.

 Hopkins was Houston's poet-in-residence for 35 years.
 He recorded more albums than any other blues musician.
 Hopkins was one of the initial inductees to the Blues Hall of Fame in 1980.

 Hopkins died of esophageal cancer in Houston on January 30, 1982, at the age of 69.
 His obituary in the New York Times described him as "one of the great country blues singers and perhaps the greatest single influence on rock guitar players".
 Hopkins is buried at Forest Park Lawndale Cemetery in Houston, Texas.

 A statue of Hopkins, unveiled in 2003, sits in Crockett, Texas.
 His Gibson J-160e "hollowbox" is on display at the Rock and Roll Hall of Fame in Cleveland, Ohio, and his Guild Starfire at the National Museum of African American History and Culture in Washington, D.C., both on loan from the Joe Kessler Collection.